ropensci/jqr/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the xxx downstream dependencies.
+* I have run R CMD check on the 4 downstream dependencies.
 No errors were found.
 Summary at <https://github.com/ropensci/jqr/blob/master/revdep/README.md>.
 No problems were found.

 ---